mirage/mirage-decks/slides/ml14/content.md

 ## Modular Architecture

-From an ML point-of-view, MirageOS is:
+From an ML perspective, MirageOS is:

 1. A collection of __module types__, describing structural parts of an operating system (including device drivers).